IPC-Global/QW2024-708380-Zero-Downtime-Migration-of-Qlik-Sense/README.md

 ## :mega: Presentation Highlights

-#### :dart: **Case Study**
-This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.
+- **Case Study**: This presentation delves into a compelling case study showcasing the successful migration of Qlik Sense to AWS with zero downtime.

-#### :gear: **Migration Strategy**
-Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.
+- **Migration Strategy**: Learn about the meticulously designed migration strategy that includes duplicating the existing Qlik Sense environment, encompassing data, configurations, and applications.

-#### :computer: **AWS Installation**
-Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.
+- **AWS Installation**: Understand the process of seamlessly installing Qlik Sense on new AWS servers while maintaining data integrity and application functionality.

-#### :dart: **Objective**
-The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.
+- **Objective**: The primary objective of this migration was to ensure uninterrupted access to analytical insights while leveraging the scalability, reliability, and cost-effectiveness of AWS infrastructure.

 ## :file_folder: Contents

-#### :black_nib: **Case Study Presentation**:
-Dive into the detailed presentation that navigates through the entire migration process, highlighting key steps and considerations.
+- **Case Study Presentation**: Dive into the detailed presentation that navigates through the entire migration process, highlighting key steps and considerations.

-#### :page: **Documentation**:
-Access supplementary documentation providing additional insights and resources related to the Qlik Sense migration.
+- **Documentation**: Access supplementary documentation providing additional insights and resources related to the Qlik Sense migration.

 ## :hammer_and_wrench: How to Use This Repository